akane0915/team-cole/_content/03-donations/page.md

   	<li class="card-disc">Discover</li>
   </ul>
 ---
 We at Team Cole know all too well the immense burden cancer inflicts on a family.
 That is why we treasure every donation no matter how big or small the amount.
-Every little bit lightens the medical expenses off our backs.
-From all of us at Team Cole, please know that our gratitude can never fully be expressed in words.
+From all of us at Team Cole, our gratitude can never fully be expressed in words.